open-amt-cloud-toolkit/docs/docs/Microservices/RPC/buildRPC_Manual.md

 In addition to using GitHub Actions to obtain a binary, the RPC binary can also be manually built.
-The steps below walk through how to build RPC on Windows 10, Ubuntu (18.04 or 20.04), and CentOS7/8.
+The steps below walk through how to build RPC on Windows® 10, Ubuntu* (18.04 or 20.04), and CentOS 7/8.

 ### Required Software

 - [git](https://git-scm.com/downloads)

-Additionally, if using Windows 10:
+Additionally, if using Windows® 10:

 - [Microsoft Visual Studio*](https://visualstudio.microsoft.com/): 2019 or newer version of Visual Studio Community/Professional
     - Make sure to install the **Desktop development with C++** package at time of installation or via the 'Get tools and extensions' menu within Microsoft Visual Studio*.